There are A LOT of snakes in Alberta!

 For example, some species are venomous, while others use constriction to immobilize their prey.
 Or the fact that certain snakes are rarely seen because they spend most of their time underground, but others are comfortable living EXTREMELY close to humans.

-Today, you’re going to learn about the 6 types of snakes in Alberta!
+6 types of snakes in Alberta!

 #1.
 Prairie Rattlesnake